dgwnu/md-pre-kroki/README.md

 ## CLI-commands

-At this moment there is only some prelimannary support the pre-processing of __plantuml, c4plantuml, bpmn and svgbob__ api's.
+At this moment there is only some prelimannary support the pre-processing of __plantuml, c4plantuml, bpmn and svgbob, ditaa__ api's.